lassesuomela/webasto-web/README.md

     - `server_name` sub.domain.tld;

-    - `./build.sh` to build docker image

 2.
     This frontend is supposed to be run with the [webasto-backend](https://github.com/lassesuomela/webasto-backend).

     In that repository there is a file `restart.sh`.
-Follow the instructions on that repository to build docker image of the backend and run `./restart.sh` script.
+It will build the docker images and start them.
+Inculding this one.

 # Here are some images from the frontend